 It is hereby declared to be unlawful for any person to go upon any premises and ring the doorbell upon or near any door or create any sound in any other manner calculated to attract the attention of the occupant of such residence for the purpose of securing an audience with the occupant thereof and engaging in soliciting, hawking or peddling, as herein defined, in defiance of the notice exhibited at the residence in accordance with the provisions of § 225-8 of this chapter.

-It is hereby declared to be unlawful for any person, whether registered under this chapter or not, to go upon any premises and ring the doorbell upon or near any door or create any sound in any other manner calculated to attract the attention of the occupant of such residence for the purpose of securing an audience with the occupant thereof and engaging in soliciting, hawking or peddling, as herein defined, prior to 9:00 am. or after 7:00 p.m. when daylight saving time (spring/summer) is in effect and after 6:00 p.m. when eastern standard time is in effect (fall/winter).
+It is hereby declared to be unlawful for any person, whether registered under this chapter or not, to go upon any premises and ring the doorbell upon or near any door or create any sound in any other manner calculated to attract the attention of the occupant of such residence for the purpose of securing an audience with the occupant thereof and engaging in soliciting, hawking or peddling, as herein defined, prior to 9:00 a.m. or after 9:00 p.m.

 [Added 8-19-1991 by L.L.
 No. 13-1991]